loganmzz/rust-workshop/README.md

 Welcome to Rust workshop
 ------------------------

 It consists into a list of "crates" (packaging name in Rust).
 Your goal is to make test passes using `cargo test`.
 You start with `01-basic`, and when you're done, go to `02-...` and continue this way until the end !
+All code to touch are in `/src/tests.rs` files.

-Each subdirectories may contain a `README` with few explanations/instructions, so read it !
+Each crate is documented with few explanations/instructions, so generate all documentation with `cargo doc --all` and then open it with `cargo doc --open` !

 Before proceeding, you need to install a working environment !